1986 Mozambican Tupolev Tu-134 crash: Aircraft, flight crew and itinerary

-The aeroplane being used to transport Machel that day, registration was manufactured by Tupolev in 1980 according to specifications for Mozambique.
-It had accumulated about 1,100 flying hours since the first flight, and had undergone its last major inspection in August 1984 in the Soviet Union.
+The aircraft involved, manufactured by Tupolev on 19 August 1980, was a Tupolev Tu-134A-3, registered as with serial number 63457.
+It had accumulated about 1,105 flying hours since the first flight, and had undergone its last major inspection in August 1984 in the Soviet Union.
 Service records indicated that it had been properly maintained, and data recovered from the Digital Flight Data Recorder (DFDR) showed the aircraft and all its systems were operating normally.

+In command was 48-year-old Captain Yuri Viktorovich Novodran.
+In total, he had logged 13,056 hours of flying time, 7,523 of which were logged on the Tu-134.
+His co-pilot was 29-year-old First Officer Igor Petrovich Kartamyshev.
+In total, he had logged 3,790 hours of flying time, 2,380 of which were logged on the Tu-134.
+The flight engineer was 37-year-old Vladimir B. Novoselov, logging all 6,203 of his total flight hours on the Tu-134.
+The navigator was 48-year-old Oleg Nikolaevich Kudryashov with 12,942 hours of flying time, 6,074 of which on the Tu-134 and the radio operator was 39-year-old Anatoly Shulipov, having logged 14,370 hours of flying time, of which 1,450 logged on the Tu-134.

-The flight crew of five consisted of captain Yuri Viktorovich Novodran (48), co-pilot Igor Petrovich Kartamyshev (29), flight engineer Vladimir B. Novoselov (37), navigator Oleg Nikolaevich Kudryashov (48), and radio operator Anatoly Shulipov (39), all of whom were Soviet state employees operating the aircraft for the Mozambican government.
+All of the mentioned were Soviet state employees operating the aircraft for the Mozambican government.
 They were well experienced in both day and night flying in Mozambique and in landings at Maputo airport.

-On the morning of 19 October, Machel boarded the aeroplane at Maputo, and after a refuelling stop in Lusaka, Zambia arrived at Mbala at 11:00.
+On the morning of 19 October, Machel boarded the flight at Maputo, and, after a refuelling stop in Lusaka, Zambia, arrived at Mbala, Zambia at 11:00.
 After the meeting with Kaunda and Dos Santos, Machel and his party re-boarded the aircraft and departed Mbala at 18:38 for a non-stop return to Maputo.
 The weather forecast for the flight was favourable, with an estimated time of arrival of 21:25.